ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

 ### <a name="inclConvolution"></a>IncludeConvolution
 <i>Allowed values:</i> "yes" and "no"

 Indicates whether or not the sub-pixel map must be convolved with the PSF.
+This applies only to the Gaussian and the pre-computed PSF.
+When using the analytic PSF, the PSF is always applied (irrespective of the value of this configuration parameter)!